 1. CO2 is not a poison or a pollutant, it is plant food.

 2. Over the past 30 years, planet Earth has experienced a 14% greening from increased vegetation or biomass.
 Data from NASA satellites was compiled and presented in an article by Matt Ridley in Spectator magazine.

-3. Temperature lags atmospheric CO2 concentration by approximately 800 years.
+3. Atmospheric CO2 concentration lags Temperature by approximately 800 years.
 The evidence for this is not generally disputed and is contained in the Vostok ice core samples.

 4. Historic levels of both atmospheric CO2 and temperature have been higher than they are today without runaway warming that destroyed the planet.
 We are still here and the polar bears are still here.
-Greenland is called Greenand because it was once mush greener.
+Greenland is called Greenland because it was once mush greener.

-5. Modern high-tech coal-fired power stations have very low emissions, so that only CO2 is emitted and a an almost negligible amount of pollution.
-This is good news since coal fired pwer station electricity is the cheapest that can be produced.
+5. Modern high-tech coal-fired power stations have very low emissions so that only CO2 is emitted and an almost negligible amount of pollution.
+This is good news since coal-fired power station electricity is the cheapest that can be produced.

 6. Mathematical errors have been found by Lord Christopher Monckton in the mathematical computer modelling techniques used to predict the future temperatures of the planet.
 He has proved that the estimates of temperature increase per doubling of CO2 are much higher than they should be.